xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 2. Sort by `HourSum`: 0.236 seconds

 > **Important**: When using `PersistentAlias` for aggregate calculations always consider using a `DataAccessMode` that can perform database side calculation.
-There is no silverbullet and you need to measure careful in different configurations what fit's best.
+There is no silver bullet and you need to measure carefully using different configurations to find what is the best fit.

 All comes with a cost.
 All data access modes have [some limitations](https://docs.devexpress.com/eXpressAppFramework/113683/concepts/ui-construction/views/list-view-data-access-modes#non-persistent-object-support-limitations).
 If you need grouping and sorting capabilities by some fields (or even just display `NonPersistent` members) you are *out of luck*.
 It is also *may* be limited to the complexity you can fit into a single criteria.